mludvig/yubikey-ldap/microsoft-schema/README.md

 Notes
 -----
-In order to manage the Schema from a Windows client, please add the following line to your smb.conf under the [globals] section and restart samba4:

-    dsdb:schema update allowed = true

 You can use tools like ADSI Edit to manage the keys for users.
 There are also tutorials on the internet explaining how to crate a dialogue box / context menu tool for updating custom attributes in the Active Directory Server Admin tool. (dsa.msc)

 For a complete tutorial on all of this look at:
     <http://www.informit.com/articles/article.aspx?p=169630&seqNum=1>

 Implimentation
 --------------